-Our net loss for the year ended December 31, 2013 was approximately \$25.9 million.
-Since the beginning of the year, we have continued to incur net losses.
-We believe, even with cash and cash equivalents held at December 31, 2013, and cash raised subsequent to year end, that there is significant doubt about our ability to continue as a going concern.
+We have had net losses for the year ended December 31, 2013 and the six months ended June 30, 2014 of approximately \$25.9 million and \$7.4 million, respectively.
+We believe, even with cash and cash equivalents held at June 30, 2014, including the cash raised in a private placement in July 2014, that there is significant doubt about our ability to continue as a going concern.
 We continue to assess the effects of our previously announced cost reduction plan and are prepared to reduce various operational costs.
 Should we experience unforeseen expenses, or if anticipated revenues are not realized, the effect could have a further negative impact on management's estimated operating results over the next twelve months.